Strengthening and broadening the SoI community through education

-Our educational mission is to strengthen and broaden the science of information community though education.
+Our mission is to strengthen and broaden the science of information community though education.
 We do this by advancing interdisciplinary understanding, knowledge, skills of analysis, and application of science of information techniques and tools to problems across multiple domains at both undergraduate and graduate levels.
-The education program has developed an Information Frontiers Initiative with two foundational goals and supporting activities.
 View our education outcomes summary.

-Goal 1: Build and support a community of practice in the science of information
+Goal 1: Foster a community of practice in the science of information

-- Strengthen the community through student workshops annually that increase knowledge exchange, skills development, and research collaborations.
+- Strengthen the community through student workshops annually that have shown increases in knowledge exchange, skills development, and research collaborations.
 Significant increases in student and postdoc research collaboration have occured as a community of practice has emerged (11% to 50%).

 - Broaden the community Students from a broad range of universities participate in activities.
-Over 100 universities have been represented at our activities.
+Over 120 universities have been represented at our activities.
 Diversity at all levels has increased.
 In addition to workshops and student teams, a range of seminars are offered, both online and in person.

-- Increase SoI trained scientists in the workforce Our alumni attain academic and industry positions in the U.S. Several of our postdocs have attained excellent academic appointments, and continue to broaden our community as their own students become involved.
+- Increase SoI trained scientists in the workforce Our alumni attain academic and industry positions in the U.S. Many of our graduate alums and postdocs have attained excellent academic appointments, and continue to broaden our community as their own students become involved.
 You can view our current undergraduate, graduate and postdoctoral members.